Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 i.
 “There is scarcely any thing that gives a higher lustre than highly polished or burnished brass.
 Our blessed Lord is represented with legs like burnished brass, Revelation 1:15.”
 (Clarke)

 g.
-The hands of a man were under their wings: This is another example of how their appearance was human-like in some ways.
+The hands of a man were under their wings: This is another example of the ways in which they resembled a man.

 i.
 Each one went straight forward: They did not turn to the left or the right but kept straight ahead in their course.
 There was nothing erratic or chaotic about their movements.